pikasTech/pikadoc-en/docs/source/串口下载 Pthon 脚本_运行文件.md

-# Serial port download Python script run file
+# Serial port download Python script

 The serial port download Python script is very similar to the interactive running, and still uses the obj_run kernel API to run the script.
 Unlike interactive running, downloading a Python script also requires **storing** of the python script.
 ​